11TH ANNUAL CYCLE4ALZ

 • 100 Mile (Century) (7 AM Start)

-The event will feature fully stocked Rest Stops, SAG Support on the Century and Half Century, Snacks provided before the ride and lunch after at the finish line.
+The event will feature fully stocked SAG Stops, SAG Support on the Century and Half Century, Snacks provided before the ride and lunch after at the finish line.

 There will be a premium event shirt to the first 200 participants.
 An Event Jersey will be available to purchase, please order early.